FontoXML/fontoxml-review-reference-configuration/README.md

 When pressing the "resolved context" text link, call this callback;
 this opens a modal with the revision of the document when the current card was resolved and a card for the annotation in its current state with its current data.

+- `onProposalMerge`
+When pressing the "merge proposal" button, call this callback;
+this merges the proposed change into the content.
+The button associated to this callback is only useful in the editor route.
+This property can be passed to the ReviewAnnotationAcceptProposalButton.
+It uses the `proposedChange` property of the `metadata` object to do this.
+Model your data like this to enable the feature.

 ##### Props for the reply objects (inside `reviewAnnotation.replies`)
 - `reply.id  {string}`